Jax-Core/Keylaunch/README.md

 ##### Method 2:

 1. Navigate to `Documents\Rainmeter\CoreData\Keylaunch\IconCache`.
-2. Copy the image file to be used as your icon in the **IconCache** folder.
+2. Transfer the image file that will be used as your icon to the **IconCache** folder.
 Please keep note of the file name as we will be needing it later.
 **Also, make sure the image has the `.png` extension.**
 3. Open Core and head over to the **Modules** section.
 4. Select **Keylaunch** from the list and proceed to the **Actions** tab.
-5. Under **List of actions**, press the edit button to create a new hotkey for a specific application.
+5. Under **List of actions**, create a new action using the **Add an action** button.
+6. Click the edit button to create a new hotkey for a particular application.
     - **Note:** The edit button is indicated by the small green colored pen icon just next to `Edit..`.
 For reference, see the image below.

       <img src ="https://imgur.com/PNFKsqD.png" alt = "ref" width="221" height ="60">

-6. Press the **Quick Start** button and select the application shortcut for which you're setting the hotkey. **Please note the shortcut has to be in `.lnk` format.**
+7. Click on the **Quick Start** button and select the application shortcut for which you're setting the hotkey. **Please note the shortcut has to be in `.lnk` format.**
-7. After you've chosen the shortcut, click on the icon and change the name of the icon to the name of the custom icon image(refer to **Step 2** for the file name), then press **Enter** on your keyboard and **Confirm**.
-This will change the action icon to the image you chose. **Make sure you do not include the `.png` while passing the image name.**
+8. After you've chosen the shortcut, click on the icon and change the name of the icon to the name of the custom icon image(refer to **Step 2** for the file name), then press **Enter** on your keyboard and **Confirm**. **Make sure you do not include the `.png` while passing the image name.**
-8. Click the `Edit..` text to set the hotkey for the application you just created.
+9. Click the `Edit..` text to set the hotkey for the action you just created.
     - **Note:** For reference, see the image below. **It's highlighted in grey.**

       <img src ="https://imgur.com/mdgm9No.png" alt = "ref" width="217" height ="62">

-9. Enter the hotkey and press confirm.
+10. Enter the hotkey and press confirm.
-10. Refresh **Keylaunch** by deactivating and activating again using the toggle on the bottom left.
+11. Refresh **Keylaunch** by deactivating and activating again using the toggle on the bottom left.

 * **Note:** To add a new action, simply press the **Add an action** button and follow either of the methods described above.